kingsdigitallab/alice-thornton/frontend/posts/blog/2024-02-01-AnniversaryBlog.md

 This post was inspired by the West Yorkshire Archive Service Blog post on [Anne Lister in 2022](https://wyascatablogue.wordpress.com/2022/09/22/anne-lister-commemorating-the-182nd-anniversary-of-her-death/).
 We hope you have enjoyed this run through Alice Thornton's life and its documentary traces.

-[^1]: Modernised from JO TO ADD REF: ‘Alice the daughter of Christopfer Wandesford of Kirklinton’.
+[^1]: Modernised from 'Kirklington baptism, marriage and burial register, 1568-1680', PR/KRT 1/1, North Yorkshire County Record Office.
+‘Alice the daughter of Christopfer Wandesford of Kirklinton’.
 [^2]: Alice Thornton, _Book 2: The First Book of My Widowed Condition_ (hereafter _Book 2_), Durham Cathedral Library, GB-0033-CCOM 7, 36-53.
 [^3]: In *Book 2*, she dates this to 3 November 1658, so ether it was a long-running case or she was mistaken. *Book 2*, 37, 61.
 [^4]: The text quoted above is from our work-in-progress edition of Alice Thornton's *Books*.
 The text is modernised in the body of the blog and the semi-diplomatic transcription is reproduced here in the notes.
 'This last Deed of Laistrop was dated Sept.
 19th 1667.' *Book 2*, page 293.